easysnipets/sample/README.md

-Of course.
-Here are the detailed, exam-ready answers for the "Graphics Application Programming" questions, formatted for a `README.md` file.

----

 # Graphics Application Programming - Exam Answers (MSc CS, SGBau)

 This document provides detailed answers to the provided question paper for the subject Graphics Application Programming.